bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 **Weights between 0 and 1**
-    You can constrain the variable weights to be between 0 and 1 by clicking on the button labeled :quoted:`Weights between 0 & 1`.
+    You can constrain the variable weights to be between 0 and 1 by clicking on the button labeled :guilabel:`Weights between 0 & 1`.
     In this case, each weight used is computed from the variable using this formula: